-PO322, International Conflict and Peace Building: The course examines theories of conflict and peace building and analyzes in depth specific cases of interstate and intrastate warfare and post-war reconstruction.
+PO322, International Conflict and Peace Building: The course examines theories of conflict and peace building and analyzes, in depth, specific cases of inter-state and intrastate warfare and post-war reconstruction.
 Students participate in simulated peace negotiations.
-Prerequisite: PO141 or PO220 or consent of the instructor.
+(Prerequisite: PO141 or PO220, or consent of the instructor.)
 (U/G)(3).
-Occasionally.
+Annually, term varies.

-PO332, State and Local Government and Politics: American state and local government activities and electoral politics, emphasizing the issues of political management and policy analysis.
-(U)(3).
+PO332, State and Local Govt and Politics:

+American state and local government activities and electoral politics, emphasizing the issues of political management and policy analysis.
+(U) (3).
 Occasionally.